Removing Exotic Plants at Estero Bay Preserve

 About the Park

-Estero Bay Preserve State Park was first acquired on April 27, 1987 and currently is comprised of 11,381 acres.
-The purpose of Estero Bay Preserve is to conserve and protect the unique and irreplaceable natural areas, wildlife and significant cultural resources of Estero Bay (the first aquatic preserve in the state), to improve water quality within Estero Bay, and to provide outstanding, resource-based recreation opportunities for the citizens and visitors of Florida.
+Estero Bay Preserve State Park was first acquired on April 27, 1987, and currently covers 11,381 acres.
+The purpose of Estero Bay Preserve is to conserve and protect the unique and irreplaceable natural areas, wildlife and significant cultural resources of Estero Bay (the first aquatic preserve in the state), to improve water quality within Estero Bay, and to provide outstanding, resource-based recreation opportunities for Florida residents and visitors.

 Since 2016 I have devoted myself to carrying out goals and objectives.
-We are on a regular fire rotation with over 3,000 pyric acres ranging from healthy coastal rosemary scrub to low laying salt marsh with some flatwoods in between.
-One of my favorite aspects about this position is observing, understanding and executing the different resources and practices needed to achieve a future desired condition.
+We are on a regular fire rotation with over 3,000 pyric acres ranging from healthy coastal rosemary scrub to low-laying salt marsh with some flatwoods in between.
+One of my favorite aspects about this position is observing, understanding and executing the different resources and practices needed to achieve a desired condition.

 To date, I have implemented numerous exotic plant removal projects that would have cost the Florida Park Service around $430,000.
 Thanks to the Florida Fish and Wildlife Conservation Commission’s Upland Plant Management Program, thousands of acres have been treated and thousands of acres are in the restoration process.